St. Isidore Episcopal Church

 People Therefore let us keep the feast.
 Alleluia.

-The Gifts of God for the people of God, take them in remembrance that Christ died for you and feed on Him in your hearts by faith with thanksgiving.
+The Gifts of God for the people of God, take them in remembrance that Christ died for you and feed on them in your hearts by faith with thanksgiving.

 Post Communion Prayer